skellat/mkdocs-cms/README.md

 Updates continue as the world around us continues to be far stranger than expected.
 Eventually this may migrate off [MkDocs](https://www.mkdocs.org/) to another solution.

-This site can be found at <https://erielookingproductions.info>
+This site can be found at <https://erielookingproductions.info>.
+Presently it is hosted on hardware under immediate physical control.